-Gambling in the United Kingdom has been a very famous and common recreational activity during centuries.
+Gambling in the United Kingdom has been a very famous and common recreational activity for centuries.
 British players love to gamble, from sports and virtual football leagues to casino games, lottery and, of course, horse racing.

 But the regulation of this industry is quite recent.
 Despite the Betting and Gaming Act of September 1960 setting a precedent for betting shops and casinos, it wasn’t until the Gambling Act of 2005 by the Gambling Commission, that the country introduced several updates to its gaming laws, allowing British citizens over 18 years old to gamble, both in retail and online businesses.
 The Act came fully into force in 2007.

-Early this month, the Department for Digital, Culture, Media and Sport (DCMS) launched the Gambling Act Review with the publication of a Call for Evidence into the Gambling Act 2005, that will run until the end of March.
+Earlier this month, the Department for Digital, Culture, Media and Sport (DCMS) launched the Gambling Act Review with the publication of a Call for Evidence into the Gambling Act 2005, that will run until the end of March.

-The first one is to hold a license from the country’s Gambling Commission, as well as following certain codes of practice and advertising standards, like the CAP Code, the Gambling Industry Code for Socially Responsible Advertising, and some other licensee conditions.
+The first one is to hold a licence from the country’s Gambling Commission, as well as following certain codes of practice and advertising standards, like the CAP Code, the Gambling Industry Code for Socially Responsible Advertising, and some other licensee conditions.